Our members

 Dr Chun Sing Lai Dr Chun Sing Lai

-Email Dr Chun Sing Lai Lecturer in Circuits & Devices
+Email Dr Chun Sing Lai Senior Lecturer in Electrical Engineering and Power Systems

-Dr Chun Sing Lai is a Lecturer, Module Leader for EE1618 Devices and Circuits, taught at Chongqing University of Posts and Telecommunication (CQUPT) and Course Director for MSc Electric Vehicle Systems.
+Dr Chun Sing Lai is a Senior Lecturer (Associate Professor) and Course Director for MSc Electric Vehicle Systems.
+He joined Brunel as a Lecturer (Assistant Professor) in Jan 2020.
 He is an academic member of the Transnational Education (TNE) CQUPT programme for BEng Electronics and Communications Engineering.
 He is a member of Brunel Interdisciplinary Power Systems (BIPS) Research Centre.
 His current interests are in power system optimisation, energy system modeling, data analytics, electric vehicle systems, hybrid powertrains optimisation, and energy economics for renewable energy and storage systems.
 From 2018 to 2020, Dr Lai was an EPSRC Research Fellow with the Faculty of Engineering and Physical Sciences, University of Leeds as the lead researcher for EP/P022049/1: Generation Integrated Energy Storage - A Paradigm Shift.
 He is a Visiting Research Fellow at the School of Electronic and Electrical Engineering, University of Leeds and Visiting Research Fellow with the Department of Electrical Engineering, School of Automation, Guangdong University of Technology, China.
 He is Vice-Chair of the IEEE Smart Cities Publications Committee.
 Since 2022, Dr Lai is Associate Vice President, Systems Science and Engineering of the IEEE Systems, Man, and Cybernetics Society (IEEE/SMCS).
-He is a Co-Chair of Intelligent Power And Energy Systems Technical Committee of IEEE SMC Society.
 Since 2020, Dr Lai is Vice-counsellor for Brunel University London IEEE Student Branch.
 He is a Member of Early Career Researchers Committee of EPSRC Supergen Energy Storage Network+.
 He organised the workshop on Smart Grid and Smart City, IEEE SMC 2017 in Canada and a workshop on Blockchain for Smart Grid, IEEE SMC 2018 in Japan.
 He was a Publications Co-Chair for IEEE International Smart Cities Conference ISC2 (2020 and 2021).
 Dr Lai is a Technical Programme Chair for IEEE ISC2 2022 and Publications Co-Chair for 2022 the 12th International Conference on Power and Energy Systems (ICPES 2022).
 He was an Invited Speaker at 2023 6th Asia Conference on Energy and Electrical Engineering (ACEEE 2023) and 2023 6th International Conference on Power and Smart Grid.
 He has successfully secured funding to lead Standards-Related Activities in 2022-23 from IEEE Technical Activities Board Committee on Standards (TAB CoS).
 He is a recipient of the IET International Travel Award and Meritorious Service Award from the IEEE SMC Society for "meritorious and significant service to IEEE SMC Society technical activities and standards development" in 2022.
-Dr Lai is an Associate Editor for IEEE Transactions on Systems, Man, and Cybernetics: Systems (IF: 11.471), IEEE Transactions on Consumer Electronics (IF: 4.414); IET Energy Conversion and Economics, and Frontiers in Energy Research (Smart Grids) (IF: 3.858).
-He is an Editorial Board member for Sensors (Industrial Sensors, IF: 3.847), Topics Board member for Electronics, and Reviewer Board member for Applied Sciences, as well as Guest Editor for several IEEE and MDPI journals.
+In 2024, the Technical Committee on Intelligent Power and Energy Systems (IPES) chaired by Dr Chun Sing Lai and Prof Loi Lei Lai recieved the IEEE Most Active SMC Technical Committee Award for Systems Science and Engineering.
+Dr Lai is an Associate Editor for IEEE Transactions on Systems, Man, and Cybernetics: Systems (IF: 8.6), IEEE Transactions on Consumer Electronics (IF: 4.3); IET Energy Conversion and Economics, and Frontiers in Energy Research (Smart Grids) (IF: 2.6).
+He is an Editorial Board member for Sensors (Industrial Sensors, IF: 3.4), Topics Board member for Electronics, and Reviewer Board member for Applied Sciences, as well as Guest Editor for several IEEE and MDPI journals.
 Dr Lai has co-authored "Smart Energy for Transportation and Health in a Smart City", Wiley, 2023.
 He is a book editor for "Electrification of Smart Cities", Electronics 2022.
 He is a Member and Contributor to IEEE Task Force on Enabling Paradigms for High-performance Computing in Wide Area Monitoring Protective and Control Systems.
-He has contributed to four journal papers that appear on Web of Science as Highly Cited Papers with three as the lead author.
-He is recognised as the top 2% of world active scientists by survey conducted by Stanford University.
+He has contributed to six journal papers that appear on Web of Science as Highly Cited Papers with three as the lead author.
+Since 2021, he is recognised as the top 2% of world active scientists by survey conducted by Stanford University.
 Dr Lai is a frequent reviewer for research grant applications such as National Fund for Scientific and Technological Development (FONDECYT), Government of Chile.
 Energy and power system optimisation, energy system modelling, energy data analytics, techno-economic analysis, and financial modelling for energy system

 Dr Zhengwen Huang Dr Zhengwen Huang

-Email Dr Zhengwen Huang Lecturer in Digital Systems and Microprocessors
+Email Dr Zhengwen Huang Senior Lecturer in Digital Systems and Microprocessors

 Zhengwen`s research interests include evolutionary algorithm, gene expression programming, machine learning, data engineering g for big data analytics in Smart Grid, HPC, Smart manufacturing etc. fields.
 His research expertises include high-performance computing, Data science, His research is focused on evolutionary algorithms (gene expression programming, genetic programming), data engineering/implementation and Systems Modelling/Simulation and optimazation for Smart Grid.
 EE1655 Digital Systems and Microprocessors EE1619 Engineering Science and Society EE1616 Devices and Circuits